SFEERS: Key Elements of the Hydrogen Battery

 - The hydrogen battery consists of multiple SFEERS inside a low-pressure case.

 - SFEERS store renewable energy in the form of compressed gaseous hydrogen.
 They are independent of each other but act as a unit and fulfill the same functions

 as a conventional pressure vessel with a significantly lower weight and lower costs.

 - The release of hydrogen depends on the pressure in the low-pressure case and is controlled by the intelligent microvalve system (IMVS) in every SFEER.

 - The light weight and the flexibility of the SFEERS enable a highly modular system, so that the hydrogen battery can be customized to the application.

-A number of patents testifies to our innovative strength and secures our leading position in the field of microsystem technology.
+A number of patents testifies to our innovative strength and secures our leading position in the field of hydrogen storage and microvalve technology

 Battery Cell Comparison